torqueforge/rentpath-2015-april/outline_day_3.md

 Let's drive them into a hole using inheritance.

 RandomHouse Instructions:

-  * Randomize the list ONCE before you start producing the Tale.
+- Randomize the list ONCE before you start producing the Tale.
-      * Don't randomize over and over again, randomize once!
+  - Don't randomize over and over again, randomize once!
-  * The rules are: you can't use a conditional, and House must be open to the new requirement.
+- The rules are: you can't use a conditional, and House must be open to the new requirement.
-  * Tell them that inheritance is perfect and to go write it.
+- Tell them that inheritance is perfect and to go write it.

 EchoHouse Instructions:

-  * Each bit should appear twice.
+- Each bit should appear twice.
-      * This is the house that Jack built the house that Jack built.
+  - This is the house that Jack built the house that Jack built.
-      * This is the malt that lay in the malt that lay in the house that Jack built the house that Jack built.
+  - This is the malt that lay in the malt that lay in the house that Jack built the house that Jack built.
-      * etc.
-  * Same rules.
+  - Same rules.
 No conditionals, House must be open.
-  * Tell them again to just go use inheritance.
+  - Tell them again to just go use inheritance.

 RandomEchoHouse Instructions:
-  * Still want House, random house and echo house.
+- Still want House, random house and echo house.
-  * Same rules.
+- Same rules.
 No conditionals, House must be open.
-  * New rule.
+- New rule.
 You may not duplicate any code.

 Now inheritance is broken.

 At this point it's easiest to ```git reset --HARD```, and edit House to take a random boolean and test it.

       attr_reader :data
       def initialize(random=false)